tinabargo/seir-vaccine/README.md

 # seir-vaccine
- Matlab codes for the sensitivity analysis of an SEIR model with a mass vaccination program
+ Codes for the sensitivity analysis of an SEIR model with a mass vaccination program